nette/php-generator/readme.md

 }
 ```

-You can use special placeholders for handy way to inject variables.
+You can use special placeholders for easy variable insertion.

 Simple placeholders `?`